Ryan-Martin22/The-Cocktail-Lab/README.md

 B. As a frequent Visitor, I want to be able to see if any new products or recipes have been added to the webpage.
 * As a frequent visitor, the newsletter enabled me to see all new recipes and products and also the signature drinks page gets updated to have a constant flow of recipes to try.

-## Bugs

-On some mobile devices the Hero image and About Us image fail to display.

 ## Deployment